Drive shaft: PTO drive shafts

 Drive shafts are one method of transferring power from an engine and PTO to vehicle-mounted accessory equipment, such as an air compressor.
-Drive shafts are used when there isn't enough space beside the engine for the additional accessory; the shaft bridges the gap between the engine PTO and the accessory, allowing the accessory to be mounted elsewhere on the vehicle.
+Drive shafts are used when there is not enough space beside the engine for the additional accessory; the shaft bridges the gap between the engine PTO and the accessory, allowing the accessory to be mounted elsewhere on the vehicle.

 Drive shaft production

 Nowadays new possibilities exist for the production process of drive shafts.
 The filament winding production process is gaining popularity for the creation of composite drive shafts.
 Several companies in the automotive industry are looking to adopt this knowledge for their high volume production process.